• Skip to primary navigation

 Instructions

-• After 5 minutes, add the iho hūperei (vanilla) and tote (salt) and whip for a minute longer or until it is thick, glossy and has reached stiff peaks stage.
+• After 5 minutes, add the iho hūperei (vanilla) and tote (salt) and whip for a minute longer or until it is glossy and has reached stiff peaks stage.

 Video